Mission Broadcasting

-Mission Broadcasting, Inc. is a television station group that owns 20 television stations in 17 markets in the United States.
+Mission Broadcasting, Inc. is a television station group that owns 29 full-power television stations in 26 markets in the United States.
 The group's chair is Nancie Smith, the widow of David S. Smith, who founded the company in 1996 and died in 2011.
 All but one of Mission's stations are located in markets where Nexstar Media Group also owns a station, and all of Mission's stations (including its lone stand-alone station) are managed by Nexstar through shared services and local marketing agreements—effectively creating duopolies between the top two stations in a market or in markets with too few stations or unique station owners to legally allow duopolies.
 The company moved its headquarters from Westlake, Ohio, to Wichita Falls, Texas, in 2018.
 The company's stations are based in markets as large as New York City and as small as Grand Junction, Colorado.

 History

 In 1996, Mission Broadcasting was started with its first stations were WUPN in Greensboro and WUXP in Nashville.
 Both of these were owned by ABRY shareholders, and operated through an SSA by Sullivan Broadcasting, a company affiliated with ABRY Broadcast Partners, which was absorbed into Sinclair Broadcast Group in 1998.
 In 2001, Sinclair bought these two stations outright.
 Another related ABRY-affiliated company Bastet Broadcasting, was absorbed into Mission Broadcasting by 2002.

-On December 19, 2013, Mission Broadcasting announced it was acquiring KFQX for $4 million.
+On December 19, 2013, Mission Broadcasting announced it was acquiring KFQX, a Fox affiliate in Grand Junction, Colorado, for $4 million.
 The sale was approved on February 27, 2017 and finalized on March 31.